Mooling0602/MatrixSync-MCDR/README_en_us.md

 The following project is used in the development process: [matrix-nio](https://pypi.org/project/matrix-nio/).

-v2.5.0+ need new translations, but not prepared yet, you can use translation tools to read "中文" README at present.
+README v2.5.0+ need new translations, but not prepared yet, you can use translation tools to read "中文" README at present.
 I would be grateful if you could help translation by commit PRs.